Applied Neural Interfaces

 Connecting Industry and Academia

-This Conference goes beyond discussing the latest advances in neural interface technologies, including signal acquisition, bidirectional control, and system integration.
-It also serves as a unique meeting point and community hub where experts from academia and industry can establish cross-sector collaborations, exchange ideas, and present new devices, experimental methods, and translational breakthroughs in neural engineering.
+More than a discussion of the latest advances in neural interfaces, the Conference serves as a meeting point and community hub where experts from academia and industry can exchange ideas, present emerging methods and systems, and explore translational innovations in functional augmentation and assistive technologies.

-By connecting participants across the full value chain, the Conference fosters interdisciplinary exchange that accelerates technology transfer, commercialization, and the practical application of innovations in real-world settings.
+By connecting participants across the value chain, the Conference fosters interdisciplinary exchange that drives technology transfer, commercialization, and real-world application of innovations.